 - Separate children from adult offenders; and

-- Reduce disproportionate minority contact (DMC) within the juvenile justice system.
+- Reduce racial and ethnic disparities (R/ED) within the juvenile justice system.

 To assure compliance with these requirements, TCCY conducts periodic on-site monitoring of all jails and detention facilities in Tennessee.

 TCCY also performs on-site monitoring of programs awarded funds through TCCY and distributes state and federal funds to counties and community programs to prevent delinquency or improve services for children involved with juvenile courts.